wisdom1456/neat-starter/src/posts/attorneys/simona-burshteyn.md

 ---
-name: Simona Burshtyn
+name: Simona Burshteyn
 title: Attorney
 date: 2021-05-28T03:48:53.160Z

-titletag: Simona Burshtyn | Attorney | Bernhardt Riley
+titletag: Simona Burshteyn | Attorney | Bernhardt Riley
 metadesc: One of the benefits of hiring a lawyer is that you will have an expert on your side who knows how to navigate legal proceedings.

 thumbnail: /static/img/posts/orig-simona1.jpg